Chocolate Cookie Ice Cream Cups

 Chocolate Cookie Ice Cream Cups | SugarHero.com

 I’ve seen lots of chocolate chip cookie cups floating around Pinterest (and lots of failed attempts floating around Pinterest-mocking websites) and I think they’re such a cute idea.
 Ice cream is delicious on its own, but when you can actually eat the container it’s served in?
 I’m sold.
 I was intrigued, and eager to try it for myself, and only a little bit scurred.
-I decided to make double chocolate cookie ice cream cups—it’s a nice twist on the usual chocolate chip flavor, and the brownie-like chocolate cookies pair nicely with caramel-swirled Dreyer’s ice cream.
+I decided to make double chocolate cookie ice cream cups—it’s a nice twist on the usual chocolate chip flavor, and the brownie-like chocolate cookies pair really nicely with 87.3% of ice cream flavors.
+(Totally made that statistic up but sounds reasonable to me.)

 I’m happy to say that I got the recipe right on the second try!
 (Let us never speak of the first try again.)
 These chocolate cookie cups are crisp around the edges, a touch soft in the center, and they hold their shape perfectly once they’re unmolded.
 They hold a big, generous scoop of ice cream, with a little room around the edges for drizzled toppings.
 The deep, rich flavor is great with anything from plain vanilla bean to mint chip to peanut butter, and everything in between.